 - Take it off the heat and pour about 200mls over the biscuit base.

 - Tap the tin on the counter to get rid of excess bubbles and allow to cool completely, until it is set to touch. – Pic 5

 - Break up the chocolate into pieces and melt, keeping milk and white separate, either in the microwave or over a bain-marie (if microwaving check and stir it every 30 seconds, you don’t want it to burn)

-- Pore the melted milk chocolate over the set caramel and spread out evenly. – Pic 6
+- Pour the melted milk chocolate over the set caramel and spread out evenly. – Pic 6

-- Pore the melted white chocolate into a piping bag and snip a very small hole in the end.
+- Pour the melted white chocolate into a piping bag and snip a very small hole in the end.
 Pipe dots, well spaced out, into the milk chocolate. – Pic 7

 - Using a toothpick, drag a line from one side of the tin to the other, going through the white dots to create heart shapes. – Pic 8